 Mortgage Life Insurance

-Should you die within the term of the policy this type of cover would payout a lump-sum that can be used repay the mortgage loan.
+Should you die within the policy term the cover pays out a lump-sum that can be used repay the mortgage loan.

 Leading life assurance policies can also payout early if you are diagnosed with less than 12 months to live by a medical practitioner.